-Massachusetts continues to gradually lower its investment return assumption for its fiscal 2016, which we view as positive, but which translates into further declines in its combined funded ratio.
-Although still subject to revision, a draft valuation of the commonwealth's total pension obligation suggests a combined pension funded ratio to 56% funded as of Jan.
+Massachusetts continues to gradually lower its investment return assumption for its fiscal 2016, which we view as positive, but which translates into further declines in its combined funded ratio and increased funding needs.
+An actuarial valuation of the commonwealth's total pension obligation suggests a combined pension funded ratio of 56% funded as of Jan.
 1, 2016, from 61% in January 2015 based on market value of assets.
 The total actuarial funded ratio declined to 57.0% from 59% in 2015.
 The funded ratio remains far below the actuarial 78.6%-funded ratio in 2008.
-Governmental Accounting Standards Board 68's breakout of the state-only primary government net pension liability of \$37.9 billion for the combined state employees, teachers, and Boston teachers' pension funds, is up from \$30.2 billion, based on a fiscal 2016 valuation as of Jan.
+Based on the state's actuarial calculation (not GASB), its primary government unfunded pension liability was \$37.9 billion for the combined state employees, teachers, and Boston teachers' pension funds, and up from \$30.2 billion, based on a fiscal 2016 valuation as of Jan.
 1, 2015.
 We calculate this is \$5,572 per capita, and 9.2% of personal income, which we consider high.
-In fiscal 2016, the Pension Retirement Investment Trust (PRIT) provided a 2.3% return on investments.
-Based on a three-, five- and 10-year average, the PRIT returns have been 7.68%, 7.05% and 5.69%, respectively.
+For our analysis, we calculate the three-year average funded level at 63% (2013-2015) using two years of GASB 68 reporting and one year on non-GASB 68 reporting.
+We expect this average to decline further once the 2016 GASB valuation is incorporated.
 Massachusetts attributes the relatively low funded ratio to recognition of previous-year investment losses and certain adjustments to actuarial assumptions, optional transfer of Optional Retirement Program members into Massachusetts State Employee Retirement System, and the adoption of an employee retirement incentive program, lowering the investment return assumption to 7.50% in 2016 from 7.75%, which we view as more conservative.
+Weaker-than-assumed market performance in 2016 and changes to the systems' assumed rate of return, while bringing it more in line with the average for other plans across the nation, are expected to result in increased contributions over the next three-year period if the state is expected to remain on track to fully amortize its liabilities by 2040.
+The new assumed rate of return of 7.5% remains above the Pension Retirement Investment Trust's (PRIT) 7.05% five- and the 5.69% 10-year average returns.
+In fiscal 2016, the PRIT provided a 2.3% return on investments, which is well below the assumed rate, and is already factored into the five- and 10-year averages referenced above.